Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 3. Close all windows and doors

 Closing all doors and windows to the room you are warming will help heat circulate faster.
-Doors and windows let in drafts that will cause your heater to work twice as hard to provide heating.
-While at it, check for any cracks or gaps in doors and windows that may be letting air in or heat escape.
+Doors and windows let in drafts that will cause your heater to work twice as hard to provide heat.
+While you're at it, check for any cracks or gaps in doors and windows that may be letting air in or heat escaping.
 Also, ensure you close doors to other rooms that may let cold drafts into the room you are heating.

 4. Insulate your home